Skip to content

 Treatment for Varicose Veins in Evansville, Indiana

 Gone are the days of painful vein stripping that requires staying in the hospital and a long recovery.
-Dr. Chandra S. Cherukupalli, Dr. Prasad V. Gade, Dr. Angela H Martin, and Dr. Donald E Patterson are passionate about providing you with the highest quality of care and helping you regain the life you love living.
+At Vascular Surgical Associates, we provide you with the highest quality of care.
+This includes treatment that helps you regain the life you love living.

 We offer a full range of minimally invasive treatments for varicose veins.
 Some use lasers while others utilize foam to treat your symptoms at their source.
 All of these techniques are minimally invasive, which means that you’ll be back on your feet in no time.

-Seeking treatment sooner than later can help prevent side effects of varicose veins.
-These include problems such as chronic vein insufficiency, blood clots, and deep vein thrombosis.
+Seeking treatment sooner rather than later can help prevent the side effects of varicose veins.
+These include problems such as chronic venous insufficiency, blood clots, and deep vein thrombosis (DVT).

 RFA is another common form of minimally invasive varicose vein treatment.
-With RFA, we harness energy from radio frequencies to heat the walls of the vein, which results in scarring of the vein walls and closes them off.
+With RFA, we use energy from radio frequencies to heat the walls of the vein, which results in the safe closure of the vein wall.
+The now-closed veins gradually disappear as they’re no longer functioning in the body.
 A small tube is used to perform the procedure, and it can be performed on large veins or in an office setting under local anesthesia.

-Microphlebectomy is ideal for the dark, bulging veins often associated with varicose veins, which are usually too twisted for RFA to be effective.
+Microphlebectomy is ideal for the dark, bulging veins under the surface of the skin associated with varicose veins.
+These veins are usually too twisted for RFA to be effective.
 In this procedure, the vein is removed little by little using a small hook-like tool that is inserted through tiny pinholes made in the skin.

 This process is still much more preferable to vein stripping since the holes are so small and general anesthesia isn’t necessary.
 Just like other forms of modern varicose vein treatment, scalpels and stitches aren’t necessary.
 Local anesthesia is enough to lessen any pain or discomfort during the procedure, but general anesthesia can be used if you prefer it.